 |Heat transfer media||Mousepads, T-shirts, cups, mugs, caps, etc|

 |Trade shows and exhibition industry||White/grey back photo posters||Standees and portable display solutions|

 |Vinyl prints||Canopies, tents, and promo tables|

 The point I am trying to make with the above table is that the same wide format printing machine can be loaded with different kinds of media.
 And prints on a variety of media increases the market reach of the print provider.

-Latex and UV printers are also known for their ability to provide very high quality prints.
-Additionally, these printers do not require specialised media.
-They can reproduce images on just about any kind of media be it paper, uncoated plastic, cloth and even rolls of leather.
+Latex and UV printers are also known for their ability to provide very high-quality prints.
+Additionally, these printers do not require and specialized material to print upon.
+They can reproduce images on just about any kind of media be it paper, uncoated plastic, cloth, and even rolls of leather.

 Each of the above mentioned four inks essentially have two components – a pigment and a carrier.

 The pigment obviously is the component that lends the colour to our print.
 The carrier, as the name suggests, is the liquid that carries the pigment from the ink head onto the media.

 For example – If red dye is suspended in a solution of water, the water becomes the carrier in this case.
 The solution is then sprayed out by the inkhead onto the print media.

 The water component of the ink evaporates and leaves the residual red dye onto the media.
 This example also illustrates why inkjet prints are always a little wet when fresh off the press.